saipulrx/airbyte-dbt-airflow-demo/README.md

 - Enable airflow dag then check data in postgres or BigQuery

 ### Create dbt model
+- Copy paste all files in model folder

 ### Create dags for integration airbyte, dbt and apache airflow
+- Go to Airbyte UI then copy connection id for each connection. e.g : b1016cab-07de-499c-84f2-abfc1abdf819
+- Copy paste dags code elt_datapipelines.py in folder dags to your local folder
+- Enable airflow dag then check data in postgres or BigQuery